Updated: February 22, 2021

 - Sarita Ganesh, MA—Sarita is an arts-based therapist, social worker, artist, and activist, who founded the NGO Khula Aasman in Mumbai in 2009 to work with communities at the periphery of society, including women and girls who have been victims of trafficking, children in conflict with the law, and prison inmates.
 She organizes Insight Improv trainings for therapists in Mumbai.

-- Trishna Panchal—Trishna is a Dance Movement Therapy practitioner and sexual health facilitator with the NGO Seeds of Awareness.
-She attended the Life Drama program in Mumbai in 2017 and wrote that Insight Improv “gave me some clear insights into myself and also facilitated healing within.”
+- Trishna Panchal—Trishna is a dance movement therapy practitioner and sexual health facilitator with the NGO Seeds of Awareness.
+After attendeding the Life Drama program in Mumbai in 2017, Trishna wrote that Insight Improv “gave me some clear insights into myself and also facilitated healing within.”

 - Sooji Jung, MA—Sooji is a creative arts therapist, meditation teacher, and musician who earned her Master’s degree in Integrative Holistic Health from Lesley University.
 She is author of the self-help book I Let Myself Heal (내가 나를 낫게 한다), published in Korea in 2014, which contains case examples of the use of psolodrama for personal healing.
 She has been teaching Korean style yoga and meditation for more than 15 years, and organizes Insight Improv trainings in Seoul.